Kerbalism/Kerbalism/README.rst

 Components can be automated using a minimalist scripting system, with a graphical editor.
 Scripts are triggered manually or by environmental conditions.
-You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere.
+You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere etc.

 USER INTERFACE